 IT’S NOT JUST YOU !

-All humans follow the same hormonal pattern, with differences due to individual sensitivities and with timelines which vary from person to person, but our beginnings and our ends are the same and it is possible to predict our course, by the decade.
+We all, both men and women, follow the same pattern, with differences due to individual sensitivities and with timelines which vary from person to person, but our beginnings and our ends are the same and it is possible to predict our course, by the decade.

 AREN’T THE 20S MARVELOUS?